 If you treat your diabetes with insulin, you will have to manage your insulin levels so you don’t experience exercise-induced hypoglycemia.
 This comes down to reducing your insulin significantly or consuming carbs before your workout.

-In general, it should not be needed to “carb up” to do up to 60 minutes of steady-state cardio, but there can be situations where reducing insulin before exercise can’t be done, so additional carbohydrates must be consumed.
+For many people, it may not be necessary to “carb up” to do up to 60 minutes of steady-state cardio, but there can be situations in which reducing insulin before exercise can’t be done, so additional carbohydrates must be consumed.

 Resistance training

-Adding resistance training to your daily routine, even if it’s just bodyweight exercise, can be instrumental in increasing your insulin sensitivity and lowering your A1c.
+Adding resistance training to your daily routine, such as free weights, weight machines, resistance bands, or bodyweight exercises, can be instrumental in increasing your insulin sensitivity and lowering your A1c.

 How quickly can you lower your A1c?